hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 The sample index can be found `here <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/META-INF/statedb/couchdb/indexes/indexOwner.json>`__.

 Any index in the chaincode’s ``META-INF/statedb/couchdb/indexes`` directory will be packaged up with the chaincode for deployment.
-When the chaincode is both installed on a peer and instantiated on one of the peer’s channels, the index will automatically be deployed to the peer’s channel and chaincode specific state database (if it has been configured to use CouchDB).
-If you install the chaincode first and then instantiate the chaincode on the channel, the index will be deployed at chaincode **instantiation** time.
-If the chaincode is already instantiated on a channel and you later install the chaincode on a peer, the index will be deployed at chaincode **installation** time.
+The index will be deployed to a peers channel and chaincode specific database when the chaincode package is installed on the peer and the chaincode definition is committed to the channel.
+If you install the chaincode first and then commit the the chaincode definition to the channel, the index will be deployed at commit time.
+If the chaincode has already been defined on the channel and the chaincode package subsequently installed on a peer joined to the channel, the index will be deployed at chaincode **installation** time.

 Upon deployment, the index will automatically be utilized by chaincode queries.
 CouchDB can automatically determine which index to use based on the fields being used in a query.
 Alternatively, in the